 Teaching Sites/Extension Sites are locations away from the main campus at which the institution offers less than 50% of an educational program.
-Students at Teaching Sites who wish to complete their program must speak with their academic advisor about transferring either into an Online degree program or to our location that offers full degrees (Southlake).
-Students may not complete their degree at any teaching site.
+Students at Teaching Sites who wish to complete their programs are encouraged to speak with their academic advisor about transferring either into an Online degree program or to one of our locations that offers full degrees (Southlake or Van Nuys).